dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 ### 3. Log in to DBOS Cloud

-If you already created an account from our [website](https://www.dbos.dev), log in like so from your application folder:
+If you already created an account using our [website](https://www.dbos.dev), log in like so from your application folder:
 ```
 cd <application-folder>
 npx dbos-cloud login